mjeyarax/go-trustagent/doc/LLD.md

         - Status: 200 on success, 400 with invalid input, 401 if not authorized, 500 for all other server errors.

+## /version (GET)
+    Description: Retrieves the version and build information for the Go Trust Agent.

+    Authentication: None

+    Input: None

+    Output:
+        - Returns the contents of Version struct in util package - containing the build version and githash.

+        - Status: 200 OK on response.

 # Reference
 The following sections are provided as a reference of GTA.